Hepatoprotective effect of Helicanthus elastica

 Introduction

 Mistletoes, the hemiparasites of Loranthaceae are medicinally important (Bussing, 2004).
 Many of these types of plants have not been studied scientifically though references are found in texts of Ayurveda and other folklore medicines.
 Six Indian mistletoes, two belonging to the genus Loranthus and four belonging to the genus Viscum are considered to be medicinal.
 Helicanthus elastica (Desr.)
 Danser syn.
 Loranthus elasticus Desr. is a less studied common Indian mistletoe claimed to be anti-abortifacient, useful in vesical calculi and kidney affections (Kirtikar and Bsu, 1935).
 The plant is reported to have diuretic (Aleykutty et al., 1991; Jadhav et al., 2010), anti-tumour (Mary et al., 1994), antimicrobial (Sunil Kumar et al., 2014a), antioxidant (Sunil Kumar et al., 2014b) activities.
-It is a source of many nutritional elements (Sunil Kumar et al., 2014c) and is found to contain friedelin, epifriedelinol, β-amyrin, β-sitosterol, ethyl gallate, gallic acid and β-sitosterol-3-β-D-glucopyranoside as major constituents (Sunil Kumar et al., 2015).
+It is a source of many nutritional elements (Sunil Kumar et al., 2014c) and is found to contain friedelin, epifriedelinol, beta-amyrin, beta-sitosterol, ethyl gallate, gallic acid and beta-sitosterol-3-beta-D-glucopyranoside as major constituents (Sunil Kumar et al., 2015).

 Acute toxicity study, as per Organization for Economic Cooperation and Development guidelines (OECD) 423, is a stepwise procedure to fix a minimal number of animals, which allows acceptable data based scientific conclusion about the toxicity potential of the test drug.
 The method uses defined doses and the results allow a substance to be ranked and classified according to the globally harmonized system for the classification of chemical which cause acute toxicity.